AdityanRajesh7/HustleSafe/README.md

 > **Scope:** This section addresses *adversarial* fraud — deliberate, technically sophisticated attacks.
 Opportunistic fraud (a single worker lying about their location) is handled by the primary model in Section 8.
 The distinction matters: the two layers target different attack profiles and are evaluated independently before being combined.

-### 9.1 How GigShield Differentiates a Genuine Worker from a Bad Actor
+### 9.1 How HustleSafe Differentiates a Genuine Worker from a Bad Actor

 A genuinely stranded worker and a GPS-spoofing bad actor both appear to be in the same zone.
 The differentiation lies in the **behavioral and environmental coherence of the worker's entire digital footprint** over the 30–60 minutes preceding the disruption.